It’s heat resistant, it’s non-stick, and it’s dishwasher safe. What more could you ask from silicone bakeware?

-How to Use Silicone Bakeware
+How to Use Silicone Baking Sheets and Cake Molds

 Learning how to use this product is simple.
 It’s very similar to using metal bakeware with a few minor differences.